groovy-tutorial/groovy-tutorial/book/parts/06_Methods/48_MethodDoc.md

  * Returns the average of the parameters
  *
  * @param values  a series of numerical values
- * @throws IllegalArgumentException if a parameter is a String
+ * @throws IllegalArgumentException if a values parameter is a String
  * @returns The average of the values
  */
 def determineAverage(...values)